 You are the Administrative Officer for Johnson C. Smith Theological Seminary.
 What does that entail?

-The easiest way to answer that question is to share the a few major bullets from my job description (pasted below).
-However, the short answer is that I bring function and fruition to the brilliant ideas of our president, faculty and staff.
+The easiest way to answer that question is to share a few major bullets from my job description (posted below).
+However, the short answer is that I bring function and fruition to the brilliant ideas of our president, faculty, and staff.

-- Ensure project planning and management that maximizes JCSTS resource allocation and minimizes resource overlaps
+- Ensure project planning and management that maximizes JCSTS resource allocation and minimizes resource overlaps.
+Utilizing software such as https://www.prosymmetry.com/features/resource-forecasting/ for added benefit.

 - Gather and analyze financial, administrative, and other resource data related to scheduled projects